 It usually pays to have a high credit score, and improving your credit rating can be a slow process.
 But there are in fact a few under the radar or sneaky ways that you can go about improving your credit score.
 Some you might not even know about.

 Using the following methods, you could see your credit rating and score improve faster than you might normally expect.
-It won’t be instant, but these tips can speed up the process.
+It won’t be instant, but these tips can speed up the process where Canadians can benefit.

 The amount of credit available to you compared to the amount you have used is what is known as your credit utilization ratio.
 There is a ration for your overall credit card use, along with for each credit card you have.